-The Committee will then decide on the proposal(s) to take forward, depending on the available budget.
+Based on the Evaluation Committee’s recommendation, the Board of Trustees will then decide on the proposal(s) to take forward, depending on the available budget.
 The availability (or otherwise) of other funding sources should not be a determining factor in the selection process.

 The proposal leaders (or nominees) will be required to give presentations on progress at each POGO Annual Meeting.
-It is anticipated that the POGO Annual Meetings (and Executive Committee Meetings) may also provide opportunities for the Working Groups to meet.
+It is anticipated that the POGO Annual Meetings may also provide opportunities for the Working Groups to meet.
 Financial and interim reports will also need to be submitted by 30th November.
 A final written report will be required at the end of the period of activities.
 In addition, the leaders will be asked to provide short articles and images for the POGO newsletter, and material for a fact sheet/report card for public dissemination of the outcomes (to be loaded on POGO website).